Project-PRAGMA/strategic-cost-selection-in-PB--NeurIPS2025/README.md

 responsible for them.
 Grzegorz Lisowski acknowledges support by the European Union under the Horizon Europe project [Perycles](https://perycles-project.eu/) (Participatory Democracy that Scales).
-This research has been supported by the French government under the management of Agence Na- tionale de la Recherche as part of the France 2030 program, reference ANR-23-IACL-0008.
+This research has been supported by the French government under the management of [Agence Nationale de la Recherche](https://anr.fr/) as part of the France 2030 program, reference ANR-23-IACL-0008.